How to Overcome 3 Challenges to Team Collaboration

 1. Company culture

-Culture provides the environment for projects.
+Culture creates the environment for projects.

 Collaboration thrives in flat organizations, with little hierarchy or bureaucracy to slow-down decisions.
 Easier collaboration and interaction between departments is also key.